Chirag-Nahata/Unlimited-Google-Team-Drive/README.md

 You can get free unlimited shared team google drive storage using this trick.
 To use this trick follow the given steps :

 ## Step I:
-Go to this link: https://team.gdrive.vip/ (mirrors to be left at the last)
+Go to this link: https://team.gdrive.vip/.

 ## Step II:
-Type your desired drive's name at the first field and your Gmail on the bottom field.
+Type your desired drive's name at the first field and your gmail username on the bottom field.

 ## Step III:
 Hit the SUBMIT button and keep the tab/browser open until it that the drive is created.
-OR  Complete the captcha and hit the GET button and keep the tab/browser open until it says OK.

 ## Step IV:
 Boom, you got your UNLIMITED shared drive which can be used to share files and data among those people you add to the drive.